-Attach corners of front board to bottom board.
+Attach corners of the front board to the bottom board.
 Cedar planks come with one side smoother than the other.
 Out of your three window-width-cut boards, choose the one you want on the front of your box and hold it upright.
 Lay another board, smooth-side-down, next to this one to form an “L” shape.
 Check for alignment on both ends.
 At the bottom of your box-front board (and, thus, through the side of the bottom board), predrill about 2” in from the board end.
 Put in a screw.
 Do the same on the other end.

 Secure front and bottom board attachment with more screws.
 Flip the L-shaped boards over (to form a tent) and continue screwing the two boards together.
 Place a screw about every 6”-8” apart.